 Within the shrine, you’ll find walls covered in letters, crutches, damaged helmets and seatbelts that were offered as testimony by people who believed to have been blessed by a miracle by the grace of the Blessed Virgin Mary of Ta’ Pinu.

 Note: Church guests must be dressed appropriately: No bare shoulders or tank tops.
-Ladies usually cover their shoulders with a scarf in summer.
+Ladies usually cover their shoulders with a scarf during the summer season.

 Heading North next, you’ll enjoy a scenic route through the countryside that takes you to the Xwejni Salt Pans along the north coast of the island.